Ernest Collins

-After serving his articles to Messrs.
-Ruston, Proctor and Company, of Lincoln, he took a post with Hopkins, Gilkes & Company.
+After serving his articles to Ruston, Proctor and Company, of Lincoln, he took a post with Hopkins, Gilkes & Company.

-In 1880, he joined the staff of the New River Company, which provided a supply of clean water to London via an artificial waterway.
-He was their chief engineer when the company was transferred to the Metropolitan Water Board and in 1905 was appointed Engineer of the New River District, a position he held until his retirement in 1911.
-He was elected a Member of the Institute of Civil Engineers (M.I.C.E) in 1892.
+In 1880, he joined the staff of the New River Company, which supplied clean water to London via an artificial waterway.
+He was their chief engineer when the company was transferred to the Metropolitan Water Board.
+In 1905, he was appointed Engineer of the New River District, a position he held until his retirement in 1911.
+He was elected a Member of the Institution of Civil Engineers in 1892.

 In 1883, Collins introduced the almost universally adopted system of testing and stamping water fittings.

-He was also Chairman of Council of the Hampstead General Hospital.
+He was also Chairman of Council of Hampstead General Hospital.

 He died in Christchurch, Hampshire in 1914, aged 63.